Khopra Ridge Trek

 Khopra Ridge Trek Overview

-The Khopra Ridge trek, also known as Khopra Danda in Nepal, is a popular short-duration moderate-difficulty trek in the Annapurna region, known for its stunning views of the Annapurna and Dhaulagiri mountain ranges.
-It's often considered a great alternative to the more crowded Ghorepani-Poon Hill trek.
-The trek typically takes 8 - 12 days, with the option to visit Khayer Lake at a maximum altitude of 4500 meters.
-The trek is best enjoyed during the shoulder seasons of March-May and September-November.
+The Khopra Ridge trek is popular and appealing in the Annapurna region.
+It is known for its stunning views of the Annapurna and Dhaulagiri mountain ranges.
+It's often considered an excellent alternative to the more crowded Ghorepani–Poon Hill trek.
+It is regarded as an off-the-beaten-path trek in Nepal for those seeking quieter trails.
+The trek takes 12 days, with the option to visit Khayer Lake at an altitude of up to 4,600 meters.
+The shoulder seasons of March to May and September to November are the best times to enjoy the trek.

 On the following day, you will first take a short drive to Kimche and start your trek towards Ghandruk village.
 At Ghandruk, you can explore the village and visit the Gurung Cultural Museum.
 The next day, you walk through the lush rhododendron forests to Tadapani.